liloheinrich/pidrone/README.md

   a.
 Helps filter out noise or things that aren't actually objects of the right size
 3. Find x, y, width, height of the contour with the largest area.
 If none, then no object detected.
   a.
 The object with the largest area is likely what we want it to detect (closest/largest object with that color).
-4. To fly, hold at fixed altitude and yaw with angular velocity proportional to how many pixels the x location is from center.
+4. To fly, hold at fixed altitude and yaw with angular velocity proportional to how far the x pixel location is from center.

 <!-- - (picture of grip pipeline, maybe a side by side of seeing t shirt vs not bc backlit) -->
 <img width="600" src="https://github.com/liloheinrich/pidrone/blob/main/IMG_3296.gif"/>